tezos/tezos-mirror/dataviz/README.md

     - Proportion of preendorsement received before threshold time

-    - Temps minimum pour recevoir la quantité de preendorsement, correspondant à un pourcentage (défini par l'utilisateur) de l'endorsing power
+    - Minimum time to receive the amount of preendorsement, corresponding to a percentage (user defined) of the endorsing power

     - Soon: Endorsement reception delays for a delegate